mlrcloud/avd-fast-deploy/README.md

 ## How to deploy

-1. Deploy <https://github.com/MS-ES-DEMO/vwan-azfw-consumption-play> repository to have available the networking resources used by this template.
+1. Deploy the base Bicep template based on your **[Identity scenarios](#Identity-scenarios)** to have available the networking resources used by this template.
-2. Customize the required parameters in parameters.personal.json o parameters.pooled.json files described in the Parameters section .
+2. Customize the required parameters in parameters.personal.json o parameters.pooled.json files described in the Parameters section.
 3. Add extra customizations if wanted to adapt their values to your specific environment.
 4. Execute `deploy.PowerShell.ps1` or `deploy.CLI.ps1` script based on the current command line Azure tools available in your computer with the correct parameter file.
 5. Wait around 10-15 minutes.